datacenter/aci-tac-scripts/Cloudsec KeySync Analyzer/README.md

 Both console and file-based logs are supported by default.

-# Python3 with Required package installed
+# Required python3 and below packages

 urllib3
 requests